jorjuarez/threat-hunting-scenario-tor/README.md

 ### 2. Searched the `DeviceProcessEvents` Table

-**Process Tree Analysis -** The process execution history on z-travelagent was analyzed to determine the origin of the Tor installation.
+**Process Tree Analysis -** The process execution history on z-travelagent was analyzed to determine the origin of the TOR installation.
 This confirmed the installer was launched by the Command Prompt (cmd.exe), which was manually launched by the user (see Appendix B).

 **Query used to locate event - Appendix B**